Yash-sudo-web/synkro/readme.md

-# MERN + TailwindCSS Chat App with Passport.js and Socket.io
+# Synkro - Realtime Chatting Application

-Welcome to the MERN + TailwindCSS Chat App with Passport.js and Socket.io!
+Welcome to Synkro!
 This is a real-time chat application that combines the power of the MERN (MongoDB, Express.js, React, Node.js) stack, along with TailwindCSS for styling, Passport.js for authentication, and Socket.io for real-time chatting.

 ## Table of Contents